rowanhill/wiremock-php/Readme.md

 WireMock provides a JSON API for interacting with it; wiremock-php makes it easy to use that JSON API from PHP by wrapping it up in a fluent API very similar to the Java API provided by WireMock.

+Version numbers track those of WireMock itself, but may lag behind (i.e. if a WireMock release does not contain changes to the API, there may be no corresponding version of wiremock-php).

 Usage
 -----
 The API is based directly on WireMock's Java API, so see the [WireMock documentation](http://wiremock.org/) for general